bgray001/academic-kickstart_new/content/home/about.md

 # Biography

 Brian Gray is an AAAS Science & Technology Policy Fellow with a placement at the National Science Foundation.
-He workes in Directorate for Engineering's Office of Emerging Frontiers and Multidisciplinary Activities, where he supports cutting-edge engineering research and broadening participation efforts.
+He workes in the Directorate for Engineering's Office of Emerging Frontiers and Multidisciplinary Activities, where he supports cutting-edge engineering research and broadening participation efforts.

 Prior to becoming a fellow, he was the Director of Tutoring at Columbia University’s Tutoring and Learning Center and the Assistant Director for Community Engagement at Harvey Mudd College.